wp-plugins/wp-forecast/readme.txt

 		    rounded humidity to integer values, fixed some typos in swedish translation and added norwegian selection
 		    (thanks to RAM_OS)
-2008-07-12 v1.7	    removed a bit of redundant html when widget title is empty,
+2008-07-15 v1.7	    removed a bit of redundant html when widget title is empty,
-	   	    fixed bug in outut of current conditions
+	   	    fixed bug in outut of current conditions, added option to show a link to the accuweather forecast.